cennznet/cennznet/README.md

 Make sure Docker is installed and running on your machine.
 If you need to install [Docker](https://www.docker.com/), head over to [Docker for Desktop](https://www.docker.com/products/docker-desktop) first, get it installed, create an account and login.
 Make sure Docker is running in the background.

+Now you can proceed to the terminal with the following command:

 ```
 # Start a local validator on a development chain
 $ docker run \